WHAT IS A NEUROLOGIC DISORDER?

 - Change in chromosome number

 The term monosomy refers to a loss of one chromosome out of a pair (for example, Turner syndrome).
-In trisomy, an extra chromosome has been gained by a pair (for example, Down syndrome).
+In trisomy, a pair gains an extra chromosome (for example, Down syndrome).

 - Change in chromosome structure